East Kent urgent treatment centres

 • Wonderful service

-by Ronda family , about 1 month ago
+by Ronda family , 5 months ago

 My family and I have used the UTC a number of times over the last 20 years.
 It has helped my son when, as a baby, he had a bad cold, my father when he hurt his eye and my mum when she hurt her leg.
 Without it my parents would have faced a long drive.
 My elderly father now lives alone and knowing that the UTC is his town is reassuring that he’ll, should he require it, is close by